pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 collector and need to be traced.
 However, tracing all the pre-built objects at every collection would be very expensive, because there are a lot of them (about 150,000 in a PyPy 3.10 binary).
 Tracing them all is also not necessary, because most of them are never modified.
-Therefore they only have references to other pre-built objects, which can never be deallocated anyway.
+Unmodified pre-built objects can only reference other pre-built objects, which can never be deallocated anyway.
 Therefore we have an optimization that uses the write barrier (which we need anyway to find old-to-young pointers) to notice when a pre-built object gets modified for the very first time.
-If that happens, it gets added to the set of pre-built objects that gets counted as a root, and is therefore traced as a root at collections from then on.
+If that happens, it gets added to the set of pre-built objects that gets counted as a root, and is traced as a root at collections from then on.

 ## The wrong assertion